-For evaluation of EFWI, we made a user centered study with 23 participants and the following setup: After a five minute introduction into how to play the game (goal, controls, etc.), games were played in groups of four players per game (one group with only three players).
+For evaluation of EFWI, we made a user centered study with 23 participants, age 19 to 38 years (m= 21.
+38/ sd=3.98), 18 females, 10 playing digital games at least one hour per weak, all of them were students.
+We used the following setup: After a five minute introduction into how to play the game (goal, controls, etc.), games were played in groups of four players per game (one group with only three players).
 All players were located in one room, observed by two members of our team.
 Each gaming session took 30 minutes after which the participants had to stop playing and answer a questionnaire.
-The questionnaire retrieved information about
+The questionnaire retrieved information about User Experience (UX) and game design.
+Furthermore, the participants were asked to freely add comments about what they liked, disliked or missed.
+In addition, we logged game